 Want to create a delightful customer experience online?
-With Traditional Chatbot or Domain Specific Conversational AI Platform?
+With Traditional Online Chatbot or Domain Specific Conversational AI Platform?

 Differentiating customer experience starts from your website.
 If web-shop is the superstore for your brand – allowing prospective customers to walk-in, check out and purchase your products, wouldn’t you need your best salesperson to greet your customers, answer their product questions and assist in making a purchase, and in turn, delighting them?
 Precisely what Prajwal discussed in his last post “Why your brand should move beyond Contact Us?”

-But, despite the best of their intentions most of these traditional chatbots (I call them chatbot 1.0) failed to deliver the user experience that was as seamless, delightful and efficient as they envisioned them to be.
+But, despite the best of their intentions most of these traditional online chatbots (I call them chatbot 1.0) failed to deliver the user experience that was as seamless, delightful and efficient as they envisioned them to be.

-Most chatbots work based on rule-based or decision-tree logic.
-Means, the experience is limited to the thoughtfulness of the customer journey designed by the brand, and to the list of possible FAQs that the brand can come up with.
+Most traditional online chatbots work based on rule-based or decision-tree logic.
+This means the experience is limited to the thoughtfulness of the customer journey designed by the brand, and to the list of possible FAQs that the brand can come up with.
 Machine intelligence is driven by the data on which the chatbot is trained and often brands struggle to furnish enough relevant data needed for effective training. (refer what our CTO has to say regarding “relevant data” in our Curious Much Conversation talk series here)

-The other aspect is the self-learning capability of the chatbot and most often traditional chatbots miss this critical part.
+The other aspect is the self-learning capability of the chatbot and most often traditional online chatbots miss this critical part.
 Wouldn’t it be naïve to expect your sales associate to increase his skills and win deals, handle customer queries without learning on what you got to offer?